sysid/twsrt/README.md

 `FAIL`, `INVALID`, or `ERROR`, `2` settings missing or srt unable to sandbox.
 `--json` replaces the table with a machine-readable report.
 It must run from a plain terminal: inside another sandbox (Claude Code's Bash tool, Codex) srt cannot apply its profile and the preflight aborts with exit `2`.
-Probe catalogue, verdict table, and safety properties:
+The probe set is derived, never authored: there is no test list to maintain, you change what is tested by changing the fragments and re-running `twsrt generate -w`.
+That also bounds what a green run means — `test` proves the rules you wrote are enforced, not that you wrote the right rules.
+Probe catalogue, verdict table, maintenance, and safety properties:
 [Sandbox probes](doc/REFERENCE.md#sandbox-probes).

 Generated content goes to stdout unstyled; diagnostics go to stderr with